kergru/BuzzwordMe/cheatsheets/SoftwareArchitecture.md

 Lets you separate algorithms from the objects on which they operate.

 #### Interceptor
-rweiterung eines Frameworks oder einer Middleware, ohne diese selbst zu verändern
+Erweiterung eines Frameworks oder einer Middleware, ohne diese selbst zu verändern

 ## Architektur Patterns